 No one says you have to take a job from someone else to make money remotely.
 Why not create your own employment?

 Consider starting a side business while working your full-time job to help fund your nascent startup and get it off the ground.
-In particular, virtual businesses often come with low startup costs and high upside potential, while of course letting you operate them anywhere in the world.
+In particular, virtual businesses often come with low startup costs and high upside potential while granting you location independence.
+That doesn’t mean you can’t sell digital products; millions of people operate home-based e-commerce businesses on Amazon every year.
 As it starts earning more money, you’ll gain confidence in your ability to generate income from anywhere.

 Invest for Passive Income

 While there are endless ways to generate passive income, start by exploring the most common passive income sources.
-I personally invest in a mix of dividend-paying ETFs, rental properties, private REITs such as Fundrise, and private notes to real estate investors I know.
+I personally invest in a mix of dividend-paying ETFs, rental properties, private REITs such as Fundrise and Groundfloor, and private notes to real estate investors I know.

 Note how many of those revolve around real estate, which lends itself to generating ongoing income.
 While not everyone has the time or interest to invest directly in rental properties, you have plenty of indirect ways to invest in real estate for passive income.